bottlepy/bottle/docs/tutorial.rst

 .. code-block:: console

-    # Grap the 'app' object from the 'myapp.controller' module and
+    # Grab the 'app' object from the 'myapp.controller' module and
     # start a paste server on port 80 on all interfaces.
     python -m bottle -server paste -bind 0.0.0.0:80 myapp.controller:app